banillie/hm_contact_app/README.md

     - Bulk deleting.
 - archive ui.
 (Chapter 7)
     - Data download progress bar with one bit of hyperscript at the end.
-- client-side scripting (Chapters 8 - ) wip
+- tricks of masters (Chapters 8 - ) wip
   - options button with vanilla JS and Reasonable System for JavaScript Structure (RSJS).
   - upto Alpine.js section.